 Opportunities in financial services

-The banking, lending and investment industries are always on the lookout for talented accounting and finance professionals.
+The banking, lending and investment industries are always on the lookout for talented accounting professionals.
 As lower mortgage rates continue to drive loan originations and refinance activity, staff are needed to help borrowers with mortgage and loan modifications.
 This industry also needs risk, compliance, audit, fraud and forensics specialists.

 In the financial services sector, commercial banking offers a path for finance professionals to work in jobs ranging from bank tellers and retail loan officers to commercial credit analysts and commercial bankers.
 Specialty areas in investment banking include fund administration, clearing and settlement operations, asset management, and collateral and derivatives.